skokielibrary/comingtogether/events/_posts/2015-01-14-whats-your-story.markdown

 published: true
 ---

-Two generations come together to share shtores of race from multiple perspectives.
+Two generations come together to share stories of race from multiple perspectives.
 Students and senior citizens have worked together to develop this evocative theater piece.
 A community initiative between the Levy Senior Center and D219.